Solar Panel Cleaning Cost in Australia — 2025 Guide

 13.3 kW+40+ panels$320 – $500+

 These figures are based on industry data and quotes collected across Sydney, Melbourne, Brisbane, Perth, and Adelaide in 2024–2025.
-Prices are per visit, including labour and equipment.
+Prices are per visit.
+They include labour and equipment.

 1. System Size

-More panels = more time and equipment.
+More panels mean more time and equipment.
 This is the single biggest pricing factor.
 A 10-panel system on a single-storey home will always cost less than a 40-panel array on a two-storey property.

 Ground-floor access or single-storey homes are the cheapest to service.
-Two-storey homes, steep pitch roofs (over 35°), or panels above skylights require more safety equipment and increase labour time.
+Two-storey homes cost more.
+Steep pitch roofs (over 35°) or panels above skylights require more safety equipment.
+This increases labour time.
 Expect to add $40–$80 for multi-storey jobs.

 3. Your Location

-Metro areas (Sydney, Melbourne, Brisbane, Perth) have more competition and typically lower prices.
-Regional and rural areas may see 20–40% price premiums due to travel costs and reduced competition.
+Metro areas (Sydney, Melbourne, Brisbane, Perth) have more competition.
+This typically means lower prices.
+Regional and rural areas may see 20–40% price premiums.
+This is due to travel costs and reduced competition.

 4. Level of Soiling

 A routine clean on reasonably maintained panels takes 1–2 hours.
-Panels with heavy bird dropping accumulation, lichen growth, or post-bushfire soot will take significantly longer.
+Panels with heavy bird dropping build-up take longer.
+Lichen growth or post-bushfire soot also extends cleaning time.
 Some cleaners charge a surcharge of $30–$80 for heavily soiled systems.

 5. Additional Services